England | Scotland | Wales | Northern Ireland | Ireland

 SC2 Self certification form

 This service is available to you when you are ready to give up smoking.
 Our Nursing Team are able to offer you help and support when you have made that choice.
 For more information, please contact Reception to book an appointment with Ysanne.

 We offer a wide range of non-NHS services, including medicals for life insurance purposes, HGV, PSV etc. We also produce a wide range of reports and certificates as requested on an individual basis.
-Since these are not covered under the NHS, we have to charge a fee.
+As these are not covered under the NHS, we have to charge a fee.
 Details are available at Reception.
 To see our private fee costs click here

 Dr Si Hawliczek is able to perform a variety of small operations to treat lumps and bumps or joint pain.
 You will need to be seen by a Doctor before being able to attend a Minor Surgery Clinic.

 The Midwifery Team support our patients throughout their pregnancy and delivery.

 Our Baby Clinics are run by a Health Visitor.
 In these clinics, developmental checks and health promotion will be individually agreed with you.
 Whiteparish Surgery offer the full national immunisation programme and the Health Visitor will be able to advise when your child is due their immunisations.

 For the most up-to-date Vaccination Schedule for your child, please click on the link below.